-An LEA must identify each Tier I, Tier II, and Tier III school the LEA commits to serve and identify the model that the LEA will use in each Tier I and Tier II school.
+An LEA must identify each Priority, Tier I, Tier II, or Tier III school the LEA commits to serve and identify the model that the LEA will use in each Priority, Tier I or Tier II school.

-SCHOOL NCES TIER TIER TIER INTERVENTION (TIER I AND II ONLY) NAME ID# Ι II III turnaround restart closure transformation
+PRIORITY TIER TIER TIER INTERVI ENTION (TIER I A ND II ONLY) NAME ID # I II turnaround restart closure transformation Note: An LEA that has nine or more Tier I. Tier II or priority schools may not implement the transformation

-Note: An LEA that has nine or more Tier I and Tier II schools may not implement the transformation model in more than 50 percent of those schools.
+Note: An LEA that has nine or more Tier I, Tier II or priority schools may not implement the transformation model in more than 50 percent of those schools.